 Eric Nielsen is an award winning composer, and an orchestrator, musician, and sound designer who enjoys the process of scoring to motion picture, media and games.
 He is fascinated by the art of storytelling, and brings elements of this craft to his music.
-Eric has been selected to compose the music for Collapse, a feature film directed by Jason Morris.
-This past winter, Eric composed music for two short interview spots for a Keep Film In Washington campaign, and also contributed his sound design and audio engineering talents to complete the final audio mix of Flesh of My Flesh, a feature film from Hellbender Media premiering in April, 2015.
+Eric has recently completed writing and producing the music and sound effects for the feature film Collapse, a feature film directed by Jason Morris.
+Eric has composed music for two short interview spots for a Keep Film In Washington campaign in 2015, and also contributed his sound design and audio engineering talents to complete the final audio mix of Flesh of My Flesh, a feature film from Hellbender Media premiering in April, 2015.
 During the spring of 2014, Eric scored the short film Hannah & Otto with live string orchestra and piano, which premiered at SIFF 2014.
 His orchestral work Africa Dances, Africa Dreams premiered at Benaroya Hall in March 2013 as part of the Celebrate World Music concert.
 Released on CD, Celebrate World Music is also the Contemporary Classical Vox Pop Winner of the 13th Annual Independent Music Awards.

 Eric is co-composer for ZeroPoint Studios‘ premier game title Ancient Aliens: Severed Skies.
 He is also the composer for America’s Fighting Dinosaur, a faux-documentary that is currently in production, and is composing for a variety of other up and coming film, web-series and concert projects.
 A keyboardist and electric and upright bassist, he has also performed a smattering of guitar for This Is Ours, a feature length independent film, and enjoys making music with just about any instrument he gets his hands on.